 The Rainbow Service Organization was founded in 1993 by a group of men and women concerned by a lack of services for lesbian gay and bisexuals in the four counties of Peterborough, Haliburton, Victoria and Northumberland in Ontario, Canada.

 The first two years of Rainbow existence was governed by an ad hoc committee.
 Funds were raised by dances and other fundraising events.
-One of the first things that was done was to produce, distribute and analyze a needs assessment survey.
+One of the first things that RSO did was to produce, distribute and analyze a needs assessment survey.
 From the results of that survey, a steering committee was established to develop a strategic plan.

 Resolution of internal disputes led to the establishment of three fundamental questions to assist us in setting our priorities: